ci1xgk/Fellowship_Webpage/Merewether3.md

 ### Running the code, outputs and visualisation

+After following the instructions within the ["_Compilation_"](/LISFLOOD8.0.md), a LISFLOOD executable file will be obtained.
+The executable file will have the name `lisflood.exe` on a Windows platform and the name `lisflood` on a linux-based platform.

-To run the simulations, instructions are available in [*"Running LISFLOOD"*]().
-An example is given for running the Merewether test case on windows.
-To do so, copy paste the LISFLOOD executable file, namely `lisflood.exe`, to the same folder as the input files.
+For running the `lisflood.exe` of the Merewether test case on windows, bring `lisflood.exe` to the same folder where the input files are located.
 The figure below shows the file list that should be in the current directory.

 ![image](/Figures/mer12.png)